British Ambassador to Luxembourg

 Emergency travel documents

 For information on how to apply for your first passport or renew an existing passport, please visit the overseas passport section of this website.
-Please note that our Consular section cannot deal with individual enquiries about passport applications.
+Please note that our consulate cannot deal with individual enquiries about passport applications.

 Information on whether you require a Visa for the United Kingdom and how to apply.
 Please note that our consulate cannot deal with individual enquiries about visa applications.
 For all visa enquiries, please contact the UK Border Agency.